EOxServer/eoxserver/docs/sphinx/en/rfc/rfc0.rst

 The following steps shall be followed in any voting:

-* Any interested person may submit a proposal to the eoxserver-dev mailing list for discussion.
+* Any interested person may submit a proposal to the dev mailing list for discussion.
 Note that this is explicitly not limited to PSC members.
 * Voting on proposals shall not be closed earlier than two business days after the proposal has been submitted.
 * The following voting options shall be used: